 NorCal Organic Whey is a very high-quality whey from Jersey cows in Humbolt and Del Norte counties in northern California.
 It would be great to get a comparison of whey protein powders based on the breed.
 Maybe I’ll get on that.
 I have been to these regions, and the pasture is very lush and healthy.
 This company is also very mindful of winter feed.
 “When harvested grasses are not enough to meet the cows increased nutritional and energy needs during winter months they are given an organic Non-GMO Project Verified blend of barley, alfalfa, corn, and minerals.”

 NorCal Organic Whey is cold-processed, organic, antibiotic-free, does not use any bleaching or acid processing, tested for both heavy metals and all impurities, and is about as pure as it comes.

 3. Vital Whey 2.5 lbs (56 servings, $1.06 per serving, 16 grams of protein)

-This is a great economical deal for grass-fed whey from year round pastures, but the protein content is little lower at 16 grams.
+This is a great economic deal for grass-fed whey from year-round pastures, but the protein content is a little lower at 16 grams.
 The company (Well Wisdom) performs testing annually to ensure that the highest amounts possible of the fragile immune fractions are retained in their native forms.
 These values are listed on the label (Immunoglobulins, Lactoferrin, and Serum Albumin).